 Her absolute favorite crop to harvest is broccoli, with corn coming in a close second.
 When the farming is slow, Missy likes to spend her time baking, ice skating and playing ultimate frisbee.

-This will be Missy's sixth year at Mountain Bounty.
+This will be Missy's seventh year at Mountain Bounty.

 Maia is enchanted with physical nature of farming- hands caked in dried soil, her strength building with the season, and the ability to eat like a queen.

 When she’s not farming, she’s usually thinking about food while out on long walks in the Sierra foothills,or staying sweaty on the soccer field.